hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/index.html.md

 - [tfconfig](./tfconfig.html) - This provides access to a Terraform configuration, the set of "tf" files that are used to describe the desired infrastructure state.
 - [tfstate](./tfstate.html) - This provides access to the Terraform state, the file used by Terraform to map real world resources to your configuration.

-Terraform Enterprise allows you to create mocks of these imports from executable plans for use with the mocking or testing features of the [Sentinel Simulator](https://docs.hashicorp.com/sentinel/commands/).
-To download tfplan, tfconfig, and tfstate mocks of an executable plan in your organization, navigate to any run for which you'd like to download mock data, and expand the run's plan information to find the button to download the data:
+Terraform Enterprise allows you to create mocks of these imports from plans for use with the mocking or testing features of the [Sentinel Simulator](https://docs.hashicorp.com/sentinel/commands/).
+To download tfplan, tfconfig, and tfstate mocks of a plan in your organization, navigate to any run for which you'd like to download mock data, and expand the run's plan information to find the button to download the data:

 ![Download Sentinel Mocks](/assets/images/guides/sentinel/download-mocks.png)